ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ec-intro.md

 Early work on Evolutionary Computation (EC) was based on the application of evolutionary systems such as optimisation methods, feedback-control approaches, or automatic tools to generate computer programs.
-From now on, we will use the term evolutionary system to refer to a Darwinian evolutionary system, which consists of the following features [1]:
+From now on, we will use the term evolutionary system to refer to a Darwinian evolutionary system, which consists of the following features:

 * There exists a population of individuals which compete for limited resources.
 * Due to the birth and death of individuals, the population changes dynamically.